loopermallee/Moncchichi/CONTEXT_ENGINEERING.md

 (Codex appends here after each patch)

-[4.0-r1] Initial BLE Core Fusion document – telemetry and HUD stub specification.
+[4.0-r1] Initial BLE Core Fusion framework and bidirectional communication setup.

-[4.0-r2] BLE telemetry parsing + diagnostic console/assistant updates.
+⸻

-⚙️ Build skipped: Java 17 missing; lint completed successfully.
+Would you like me to also generate a Codex-ready milestone tracker table (for PHASE_TRACKER.md) summarizing the tasks it should automatically check off during builds?